200XX/web_graphics_piscine/README.md

 # Web Graphics Piscine

-42Seoul 2021 "We Make a Piscine" Hackaton
+42Seoul 2021 "We Make a Piscine" Hackathon

 - 2021.10.25. ~ 2021.11.05.